 Did You Know You Can Freeze Away Your Fat?

 CoolSculpting.
 Could it be the ultimate way to get rid of stubborn fat without surgery?
 Sounds ideal, doesn’t it?
 Simply freezing away fat.
+Lisa Snowden LOVES it (or is getting paid a lot to love it).
 But how does CoolSculpting work, who does it work best on and are there any side effects?

 What’s the history of CoolSculpting?

 The story behind CoolSculpting (a type of cryolipolysis) is great!
 As with so many treatments out there, the idea for it came about by chance, and in this case, it was when Drs noted that the fat in children’s cheeks appeared to reduce as they continued to eat ice lollies to help with teething issues.
 This then led to the concept of freezing fat.